 The size of the transaction fees changes depending on how busy the network is.
-When the number of transactions increases, the fees increase as well.
+When the number of transactions on a blockchain network increase, the fee costs increase as well.
 Sometimes this can happen unexpectedly fast.
 Coinify always processes transactions with a network fee estimated to get them confirmed in a timely manner.
-However, the rise could be so sudden that the fee which we have set is not enough to cover the current request to process the transaction.
-Consequently, we have noticed that although rarely, it can happen transactions to take longer than expected to get confirmed and hence, your trade completion might be delayed as well.
-Currently, the networks affected are most often the Bitcoin network (BTC) and sometimes the Bitcoin Cash (BCH) network.

-Keep in mind that even though a transaction might take longer to reach your wallet, the amount of coins quoted for buy trade, once they are processed on our end, will not be affected by the delays.
+Keep in mind that even though a transaction might take longer to reach your wallet, the final cryptocurrency amount quoted for a buy trade and confirmed by the customer, once it is processed on our end, will not be affected by the delays.